 I am struck regularly with the desire to write about deep emotional human experiences, and rarely find the time to get the words down on paper.

 I believe in the power of food.
 Good food and community surrounding it, are requirements for healthy humans and a healthy society.
 This is a tragically non-existent part of American culture.
 Our family belongs to a CSA program and roughly 90% of our produce comes from pesticide-free locally grown farms.
 We cook most meals at home, and create opportunities to gather friends and eat well.
 It is one of my long-term goals to help support healthy eating & food justice for American families.
 But I’d be lying if I told you my kids eats many veggies, they don’t.

 I am married to the kindest, and most handsome man I have ever met, and even on our darkest days I know there is no better person I could have chosen to walk this world with.
 He’s Colombian and a fireball and I covet his gorgeous skin.

-Our four year-old daughter is a force to be reckoned with and I’m working off serious karma with her on a daily basis.
-Her and her 18 month old baby-sister are insanely cute and the accomplishment I’m most proud of, even though I regularly dream of locking myself in the closet to drown out the tantrums.
+Our five year-old daughter is a force to be reckoned with.
+I’m working off serious karma with her on a daily basis.
+Her and her 7 year old sister are insanely cute and the accomplishment I’m most proud of, even though I regularly dream of locking myself in the closet to drown out the tantrums.